-When you think about prospecting calls, what comes to mind?
+When you think about sales prospecting calls, what comes to mind?

 Sweaty palms as you reluctantly make the dial…getting hung up on…fielding snarky comments from annoyed prospects on the other end of the line?

-If this sounds like you, you’re not alone.
+If this sounds like your experience with sales prospecting calls, you’re not alone.

 If you can follow the perfect 5-step sales prospecting call opening, you’ll engage your prospects right off the bat.

-Pretty soon, prospecting calls might just be the highlight of your day.
+Pretty soon, sales prospecting calls might just be the highlight of your day.

-Why You Need a New Opening for Your Prospecting Calls
+Why You Need a New Opening for Your Sales Prospecting Calls

-When the vast majority of salespeople make prospecting calls, they totally wing their opening lines.
+When the vast majority of salespeople make sales prospecting calls, they totally wing their opening lines.

 This is one of the biggest mistakes in sales.

 Why?
 Because the data shows that it takes your prospects just 7 seconds to decide if they want to stay on the phone with you—or hang up on you right away—on prospecting calls.